otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-validation.md

 ### Validation Middleware

 In the root directory, create a new directory called `middleware`.
-In the `middleware` directory, create a new file called `institutionValidator.mjs`.
+In the `middleware` directory, create a new file called `institutionValidator.js`.
 Add the following code to the file.

 ```javascript
 import Joi from "joi";